 Many high-quality scientific presentationsfollowed on Saturday, as well as the amazing state of the art lecture given by Julie Daniels (CAN COMPANION ANIMALS BENEFIT FROM ADVANCES IN HUMAN OPHTHALMIC STEM CELL THERAPY?).
 This year fifty scientific posters were presented during the conference and for the first time attending delegates were able to vote for the two best posters.

 Eduardo Villani, Claudio Peruccio, Sara Thomasy and Simon Pot gaveadditional insights on ocular surface diseases during Sunday morning's masterclass and 40 delegates participated in the afternoon workshop called Meibography & Tearscope examination, supervised by the speakers of the SOVI meeting.
 Delegates were able to practice with the latest technology and equipment for adnexal, tear film and ocular surface examination.
-The abstracts will be linked here shortly.

 The Welcome Reception was timed perfectly at the end of a drizzly afternoon and took place in front of the conference center.
 The Reception and the Gala dinner, were held in a historical Palazzo next to Ponte Vecchio giving the opportunity to exchange formal and less formal information between colleagues, peers and friends.